Ceasefire in east Ukraine frays, woman killed by shelling

 The shelling in Mariupol claimed the first civilian casualty since the ceasefire began.
 Local officials confirmed the death of a 33-year-old woman early on Sunday and said at least four other people had been wounded.

-A Reuters reporter at the scene, a few km (miles) from the center of the city of 500,000, saw fires raging just before midnight on Saturday as Ukrainian reinforcements raced east toward the demarcation line separating the two sides.
+A Reuters reporter at the scene, a few km (miles) from the centre of the city of 500,000, saw fires raging just before midnight on Saturday as Ukrainian reinforcements raced east towards the demarcation line separating the two sides.

 Poroshenko agreed to the ceasefire after Ukraine accused Russia of sending troops and arms onto its territory to bolster the separatists after they suffered heavy losses over the summer to a Ukrainian government offensive.